ousli/Huawei-Matebook-D15-2020-Hackintosh/README.md

 7. Create a new simple volume with the unallocated storage and name it

 ### MacOS Installation
-1. Prepare the USB key for MacOS with [Open Core Guide](https://dortania.github.io/OpenCore-Install-Guide/)
+1. Prepare the USB key for MacOS with the [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/)
 2. When it's done reboot your computer and open the BIOS `(F2 for Huawei Laptop)`
 3. Disable `Secure Boot`
 4. Save and exit `(F10 for Huawei Laptop)`
 5. Open boot menu `(F12 for Huawei Laptop)`
 6. Select your bootable USB key
 7. Open disk utility
-8. - Select the partition you named before
+8. - Select the partition you created before
    - Format the partition with APFS format
 ![Format partition](img/erase.png)
     - Click on Erase